-Vision – To achieve a solution to social- economic empowerment and vulnerability to sustainable livelihood, creating a better space where equitable opportunities are realized.
+Vision – An achieved solution to social- economic empowerment and vulnerability to sustainable livelihood among gender category, creating Cities with opportunities to develop full potential and success

-- Lifelong learning, to attain quality Education for all and knowledge through information dissemination and communication
+Lifelong learning, to attain quality Education for all, provide skills and knowledge through information dissemination and communication